twenty-eighty/pareto-client/README.md

 Another API endpoint helps embed Rumble videos in articles:
 /api/rumble/embed

+NIP-05 validation JSON is served on this route:
+/.well-known/nostr.json?user=\<user\>

+LNURL Pay JSON data is served on this route:
+/.well-known/lnurlp/\<user\>

 ## Backend configuration

 These environment variables need to be set